 E. coli is a species of bacteria that normally live in the intestines of humans and warm-blooded animals.
 While some strains of E. coli are harmless, there are several strains that can cause severe diarrhea, abdominal cramps, and severe kidney failure.
-The people most susceptible to these consequences are young children, the elderly and those with weakened immune systems.
-The receiving stream that your facility discharges to contains the WBC-B designated use to protect human health in accordance with Water Quality Standards (10 CSR 20-7.031) and the Clean Water Act.
+The people most susceptible to these consequences are young children, the elderly, and those with weakened immune systems.
+The receiving stream that this facility discharges to contains the WBC-B designated use to protect human health in accordance with Water Quality Standards (10 CSR 20-7.031) and the Clean Water Act.
 The disinfection of wastewater effluent benefits human health by reducing exposure to disease-causing bacteria, such as E.coli, and viruses and reducing health care costs to those infected by contaminated water.
-The Village of Humphreys should construct and install a disinfection system at the treatment facility in order to protect human health as well as meet water quality standards.
+The construction and installation of a disinfection system at the treatment facility will protect human health as well as meet water quality standards.